dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 ![A fort](fort.jpg)
 Photo by [Richard Clark](https://unsplash.com/@clarky_523) on [Unsplash](https://unsplash.com/)

 Inside the wall, your police will make sure to keep the city safe from it's own citizens, making sure everyone is safe, and everyone obeys by the rules.
-However, the police is not an army, and will have little to help should a nearing city will declare war against you.
+However, the police is not an army, and will have little to help should a nearing city declare war against you.

 Back to our topic, typescript is much like the police inside the walls.
 Given that anyone who've entered the city is cleared, the police will keep it things in check, making things expected and comfortable.

-As long as you deal with code bits you fully own, and are not relied on external sources or outside packages, you're good to go.
+As long as you deal with code bits you fully own, and do not rely on external sources or outside packages, you're good to go.

 Take for example the following code: